 Note: A password can be any combination of up to twelve characters (A- Z, a-z, and 0-9).
-For more information, see "Password considerations" on page 19.
+For more information, see "Password considerations".

-- 1. Start the Setup Utility program (see Chapter 5, "Using the Setup Utility," on page 19). - 2.
+- 1. Start the Setup Utility program (see Chapter 5, "Using the Setup Utility," on page 17). - 2.
 From the Setup Utility program menu, select Security. - 3.
 Select Set Passwords.
 Read the information displayed on the right side of the screen.